Nicologies/Hedwig/README.md

 Pick a Slack bot name as required by Slack, but we won't actually use this bot name to send notifications.

 Copy the URL for the webhook.
-As an admin, create a teamcity parameter `system.slack.url_key` with the value of the Slack webhook url, and create another parameter `system.slack.bot_name` with the bot name you have chosen.
+As an admin, create a teamcity parameter `system.hedwig.slack.webhook_url` with the value of the Slack webhook url, and create another parameter `system.hedwig.slack.bot_name` with the bot name you have chosen.

 ### Hipchat
 to be added